vijaymarupudi/nvim-fzf/README.md

     end)
     ```

+    The function is also called with two other optional arguments for more
+    advanced usage.

+    * The 2nd argument is a variant of the callback function (which is
+      passed as the 1st argument), but it does not add newlines to the
+      elements.
+This is useful to pass through information directly to
+      the pipe.

+    * The 3rd argument is the `vim.loop` / `luv` pipe to FZF.
+Use as you
+      see fit!

 * `fzf_cli_args`: **string**, A list of command line arguments for fzf.

     Can use to expect different key bindings (e.g. `--expect
     ctrl-t,ctrl-v`), previews, and coloring.

 * **return values**